 Email the authors or create an email template to send to all relevant legislators.

-The bill establishes a graduated penalty structure for non-compliance, with fines of $100 per worker per day for payroll record violations and $500 per day for other documentation failures.
-These penalties would be deposited in the State Public Works Enforcement Fund.
-The Director of Industrial Relations would develop rules governing record release procedures and reproduction fees in accordance with state public records laws.
-The requirements apply to private legal entities undertaking development but exclude state and local government agencies.
+Project owners face daily penalties for non-compliance - $100 per worker for payroll record violations and $500 for withheld contracts and workforce reports.
+These fines support the State Public Works Enforcement Fund.
+The legislation directs the Department of Industrial Relations to establish rules governing record release procedures and reproduction fees aligned with state public records laws.
+The requirements apply to both traditional public works and mixed public-private development projects containing public works components.

 Ayes | Noes | NVR | Total | Result |